 Corona Virus Arrangements

-VFMC regret that due to the Covid-19 virus, all our public events are suspended until
+Due to the Covid-19 virus, all our public events will be conducted on-line via Zoom

 The VFMC is conducting on-line music sessions at 7.30 pm on Tuesday